grumpy-gaming/Norrath-Navigator/STARTING GUIDE.md

 - **Tips**: At level 60, move to Plane of Fire for efficient leveling and AA farming.
 This zone offers high-density mobs and excellent experience.
 Finish your AA grinding between Plane of Fire, Dragon Necropolis, and even Umbral Plains. *If you have not been flagged for PoF yet, DN and UP are great alternatives for leveling and grinding out those last AAs*.

 ## Money-Making Tip
 - **Umbral Plains**: This zone is great for making money by selling loot to vendors.
 While other zones may not offer valuable loot, Umbral Plains can help you accumulate plat fast.
+Be careful here, the mobs summon!